udacity/ud615/labs/install-and-configure-controller-manager.md

-# Install and configure the Kubernetes API Server
+# Install and configure the Kubernetes Controller Manager

 ## node0